Employment Laws in New Jersey

 Protect Your Rights with an Employment Lawyer

-New Jersey workers deserve a workplace free from discrimination, sexual harassment, wage theft, or retaliation.
+New Jersey workers are legally entitled to a workplace free from discrimination, sexual harassment, wage theft, and retaliation.

 Employment laws in New Jersey protect workers’ rights.
 The New Jersey Law Against Discrimination bans race discrimination, age discrimination, and sexual harassment.

 An employment lawyer can help protect your rights if you’ve faced workplace discrimination, sexual harassment, unpaid wages, or retaliation.
 You may be entitled to lost wages and damages.